cosmosgame/save-the-world/content/resources/_index.md

 ### [Community](https://www.peterblock.com/books/community-the-structure-of-belonging-2nd-edition/)

-[Peter Block](https://en.wikipedia.org/wiki/Peter_Block#Books) has done a lot of work with communities find their power.
+[Peter Block](https://en.wikipedia.org/wiki/Peter_Block#Books) works with communities to help them find their voice and power.
 This book is a guide to what seems to work the best.
 Val Hammel is using this as a guide to how she can revitalize HAI and make it flourish.
 She thinks the way to save the world is to rebuild our communities.
 I strongly agree with her.